 If you’re left sitting in the cold, even with your heating on maximum, it could be a problem with your radiator heat output.

-And with the average heating bill costing around £1100 a year, a poorly balanced heating system is going to cost you dearly, too.
+And with the average heating bill set to cost around £3000 a year (Aug 2022), a poorly balanced heating system is going to cost you dearly, too.

 But why suffer in the cold if you don’t have to?
 We’ve got five tips to help you balance your radiators and get them working at top efficiency again.